Check Point Software Technologies Ltd. Shareholders Approve All 2024 Annual General Meeting Proposals

 Legal Notice Regarding Forward-Looking Statements

 This press release contains forward-looking statements.
 Forward-looking statements generally relate to future events or our future financial or operating performance.
+Forward-looking statements in this press release include, but are not limited to, statements related to our expectations regarding our future growth, the expansion of Check Point’s industry leadership, the enhancement of shareholder value and the delivery of an industry-leading cyber security platform to customers worldwide.
 Our expectations and beliefs regarding these matters may not materialize, and actual results or events in the future are subject to risks and uncertainties that could cause actual results or events to differ materially from those projected.
 These risks include our ability to continue to develop platform capabilities and solutions; customer acceptance and purchase of our existing solutions and new solutions; the market for IT security continuing to develop; competition from other products and services; and general market, political, economic, and business conditions, including acts of terrorism or war.
 The forward-looking statements contained in this press release are also subject to other risks and uncertainties, including those more fully described in our filings with the Securities and Exchange Commission, including our Annual Report on Form 20-F filed with the Securities and Exchange Commission on April 2, 2024.
 The forward-looking statements in this press release are based on information available to Check Point as of the date hereof, and Check Point disclaims any obligation to update any forward-looking statements, except as required by law.

 Gil Messing